Being active when you have a heart condition

 If you’re recovering from a heart attack or heart surgery, talk to your surgeon or doctor about being active.

-These tips can help whether you’re recovering from a heart attack or surgery, or if you just haven’t been active for a while.
+These tips can help whether you’re recovering from a heart attack or surgery:

 You can start with small amounts and build up.
 Before you know it you’ll be up to 30 minutes a day.